Homemade Gingerbread Spice Mix

 Have fun experimenting with your homemade gingerbread seasoning this winter!
 Although it’s perfect for making gingerbread (duh!), it works well in many kinds of recipes.

-- Use it to flavor your favorite waffles or pancakes
+- Flavor your favorite waffles or pancakes

 - Use it any time a recipe calls for pumpkin pie spice